Signs of Elder Abuse

 How Will I Know When My Parent Needs Legal Protection?

-Signs of Elder Abuse Your loved one might be at a heightened risk for falling victim to elder abuse if he or she is dependent on a caregiver or facility, has failing health or cognition, is easily confused, or often lonely.
+Your loved one might be at a heightened risk for falling victim to elder abuse if he or she is dependent on a caregiver or facility, has failing health or cognition, is easily confused, or often lonely.
 Most victims know their abuser, so remain familiar with the people interacting with your loved one.

 The most apparent signs of physical abuse are bruises, scratches, cuts, or burns that your loved one cannot explain.
 There are many other red flags, however, that may evidence that your loved one is in danger of being abused: